Banda el Recodo: History

 Sarabia's funeral was held on 23 October 2014 and he was cremated.

-In 2015, Banda El Recodo's single "Todo Tuyo" was the opening theme song for the soap opera "Mi Corazón Es Tuyo" which attained the highest ratings for El Canal de las Estrellas.
+In 2015, Banda El Recodo's single "Todo Tuyo" was the opening theme song for the soap opera Mi Corazón Es Tuyo, which attained the highest ratings for El Canal de las Estrellas.
 Through this new single, the band created a great campaign in social media which no other band had ever done before.
-The campaign consisted of celebrities and thousands of fans posting a photo simulating he figure of a heart with their hands.
+The campaign consisted of celebrities and thousands of fans posting a photo simulating the figure of a heart with their hands.
 This caused great commotion amongst social media users and thousands of retweets that made the band and its campaign a Twitter trend.

 Banda El Recodo surprised once again on 19 July 2015, by performing in Madrid, Spain.
 Cruz Lizárraga once said: "I will not cease until the music of Banda El Recodo is heard throughout all the world," and this performance in Spain made that dream a reality once again.
 Two thousand people gathered at the Circo Price in Madrid to dance, sing and delight themselves with every song of Banda El Recodo.
 These were also the songs that several years prior had taken them to the Old Continent before any other banda.
-That eventful night was full of surprises, which included a duet with the famous David Bustamante, a prominent singer in Spain.
+That night was full of surprises, which included a duet with David Bustamante, a prominent singer in Spain.

 In February 2016, Banda El Recodo made history once again by touring in Guatemala.
 Thousands of Guatemalans awaited anxiously to sing and dance with the sound of the ‘tambora.’

 In April 2016, Banda El Recodo broke a record of attendance at the "Semana Internacional de La Moto."
 They proved that their music has no barriers or borders, and that it goes beyond trends, by having a great acceptance from the 'bikers.'

 Banda El Recodo made it to Nicaragua in 2016, with two large shows in "La Plaza Taurina Humberto E Isabel Mungrio" in Juigalpa and another one in the "Estadio Noel Gamez" in the city of Estelí.
 More than 16 thousand people gathered to once again make the dream of their founder, Cruz Lizárraga a reality to continue touring to take their music to every possible place in the world.